Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/assigning_a_material.rst

 .. figure:: /images/material-matmenu-linkobjdata.jpg

-   Link material to object or to object's data
+   Link material to object or to object's data.

 The Link pop-up menu has two choices, Data and Object.